victorpy/CarND-Vehicle-Detection/writeup_template.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to do a hog-subsampling and the result after the subsampling you can see in the next image:
+I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Here are an example image:

 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+I decided to crop the search window to leave out the sky, trees and the bottom part of the image and then do a hog-subsampling and the result after the subsampling you can see in the next image:

 ![alt text][image5]